noizhardware/dotfiles/util/git.md

 ~~~~
 but I never tested it

+## revert single file to a specific commit
+with `git log` you will see each commit have their SHA-1 checksum
+use the checksum to revert a file;
+git restore --source b6a70245290dc470e0e6a1fd3d30e98a34cad731 geld.ods

 ## Remote
 	push a local repo to a remote server
 	`git remote add origin https://github.com/w3schools-test/hello-world.git`